 Graduate students must apply for a leave of absence if they withdraw from or do not enroll in classes for a fall or spring semester.
 Graduate students who do not apply for a leave of absence will be discontinued and must reapply to the university in order to return to CU Boulder.

 The leave of absence form must be filled out and then signed by your faculty advisor.
-After obtaining that signature, please submit the form to the Graduate Student Services office to obtain the signature of the Dean of the Graduate School.
-The form can be dropped off or mailed, accompanied by the leave of absence fee.
+After obtaining that signature, please e-mail the form to the Graduate Student Services office to obtain the signature of the Dean of the Graduate School at email@example.com.

 Doctoral candidates who have passed their comprehensive examinations and concurrent bachelor's/master's degree students are not eligible, with the exception of parental leave.
-Students with questions or extenuating situations may contact the Graduate School for further guidance, at firstname.lastname@example.org.
+Students with questions or extenuating situations may contact the Graduate School for further guidance.

 Transfer credit is defined as any credit earned at another accredited institution, credits earned on another campus of the CU system, or credits earned as a non-degree student within the CU system.